VirtualCSS/planning/01_basic_idea/README.md

 later modification by the developer.

-5) The default definition of style definition like "button" is defined in a special `:BASE:` entry.
+5) The default definition of style definition like "button" is defined in a special `!BASE` entry.
 This makes extending/overwriting the base style definitions later more explicit.
-(At this point I/jviereck am not sure if adding the extra `:BASE:` is worth the overhead and therefore might be removed in a later iteration again.)
+(At this point I/jviereck am not sure if adding the extra `!BASE` is worth the overhead and therefore might be removed in a later iteration again.)

 ```js